Spirit of Japan (Extrait de Parfum) by Elixir Attar

 PurpurherzPurpurherz 2 years ago

-It was a special pleasure to let you take me to a Kōdō ceremony.
-On my own, I would probably only have noticed half of it and the magic would have remained hidden from me.
+It was a special pleasure for me to be taken by you to a Kōdō ceremony.
+On my own, I probably would have only caught half of it, and the magic would have remained hidden from me.

 Translated · Show originalShow translation